Table of Contents

 Advantages: Bold flavor and high heat.

-Use Cases: Hot sauces, Caribbean-inspired dishes.
+Use Cases: Hot sauce, Caribbean-inspired dishes.

 Target Audience: Advanced spice enthusiasts.